cvxgrp/diffqcp/README.md

 ## Usage

-**We view `diffqcp` as an enabling library.** Specifically, `diffqcp` is being integrated as a backend to CVXPYlayers--it is not designed to be a stand-alone library.
-Nonetheless, here is how it can be most optimally used.
-(Note that while we'll specify a CPU and a GPU approach, all modules are CPU and GPU compatible--we just recommend the following as JAX's `BCSR` arrays do have CUDA backends for their `mv` operations while the `BCOO` arrays do not.)
+`diffqcp` is meant to be used as a CVXPYlayers backend --- it is not designed to be a stand-alone library.
+Nonetheless, here is how it use it.
+(Note that while we'll specify different CPU and a GPU configurations, all modules are CPU and GPU compatible--we just recommend the following as JAX's `BCSR` arrays do have CUDA backends for their `mv` operations while the `BCOO` arrays do not.)

 For both of the following problems, we'll use the following objects: